NicholasLin718/NicholasLin718/README.md

 🏫 **Software Engineering** at the University of Waterloo

-⚡ In my free time, I enjoy playing Minecraft, badminton, and occasionally basketball (kind of an NBA stats nerd).
+⚡ In my free time, I enjoy playing Minecraft, badminton, and occasionally basketball (kind of an NBA stats nerd)

 🔭 Check out my [personal website](https://nicholas-lin.com/) to learn more about me!